 Johnson began his law career in Pine Bluff with the law firm of Dickey & Drake.
 As his career developed, he moved to Dumas and joined the firm of Marion Gill.
 During his tenure as attorney, he was the City Attorney of Dumas for 14 years and served as a member of the State Law Examiners.
 The vast majority of his practice was throughout Southeast Arkansas, but he tried cases all over Arkansas along with the U.S. District Court and United States 8th Circuit Court of Appeals.

 After a fulfilled law career, Johnson was elected 10th Judicial District Circuit Court Judge, 2nd Division two consecutive terms and was the administrative law judge for the district.

-He will be remembered as one of Arkansas’ most respected criminal defense attorneys, family law judges for the 10th District 2nd Division, golfer, and outdoorsman, but mainly, as a man of honor.
+He will be remembered as one of Arkansas’ most respected criminal defense attorneys, family law judge for the 10th District 2nd Division, a golfer and outdoorsman, but mainly, as a man of honor.

 He will be laid to rest on Saturday, October 19, at 11 a.m.
 The service will be held at the First United Methodist Church in Monticello, with a reception following in the church’s life center.

 He truly believed in the justice system and that every person deserves a Second Chance, therefore, memorials can be made in his memory to: EXODUS.LIFE, 3700 A W. 65th Street, Little Rock, 72205, the Arkansas Hospice in Monticello, or to the American Cancer Society.